bennypowers/bennypowers.dev/posts/2025-04-29-introducing-design-tokens-language-server.md

 These tools were great for me, but they weren't all editor-agnostic.
 I wanted to create something that could be used by anyone, regardless of their editor of choice, and share my know-how with my colleagues.
 Just like how web components allow you to create reusable UI components that can be used in any web application, and design tokens provide a consistent way to define design decisions across platforms, I wanted to create a tool that could be used by anyone, regardless of their editor of choice.
 Language servers are the perfect solution for this.

 A language server is a tool that provides language-specific features like auto-completion, linting, and refactoring to any code editor.
-It communicates with editors via the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/), meaning it can work seamlessly across popular IDEs like VSCode, WebStorm, Sublime Text, and even terminal-based editors like NeoVim.
+It communicates with editors via the [Language Server Protocol (LSP)][lsp], meaning it can work seamlessly across popular IDEs like VSCode, WebStorm, Sublime Text, and even terminal-based editors like NeoVim.

 ## Why You Need the Design Tokens Language Server